ckdake/ckdake.com/content/resume.md

 ## Experience

+### Software Engineering Manager, Pardot 2015

-### Director of Internal Operations, Big Nerd Ranch 2012-2014
+### Director of Internal Operations, Big Nerd Ranch 2012-2015

 Highgroove merged with Big Nerd Ranch to form an 85 person company in late 2012.
 I acted as Chief Operations Officer for the first 3 months of the merger to accelerate coalescing of processes and cultures.
 Currently, I manage the team of developers that work on internal tools that enable us to run our business from custom software to IT, and I work with the Leadership Team to figure out the direction these tools should take.
 We are up to ~120 people currently.
 My team: